christofferaakre/timer-app/readme.md

 * Let user toggle audio alert on/off
 * Let user toggle focus on timer end on/off
 * Let user change alert sound
+* Fix errors when trying to compile for windows using wine on linux.
+Currently only compiling for linux and for macos seem to work on linux, and presumably the same will be the case for macos